26 Similarity Analysis

 0.33333333333333337

 Note how similar the syntax of processing for numerical or categorical data is.
 Multiple dispatch allows Julia to identify most efficient underlying procedure for different types of data.
-For categorical data, the \(dot\) operation on binary vectors is essentially count of 1’s, while for numerical data it is the \(dot\) operation for most numerical processing libraries.
+For categorical data, the \(dot\) operation on binary vectors is essentially counts the number of shared 1’s (or the number of categories on which two observations match), while for numerical data it is the \(dot\) operation for most numerical processing libraries.

 Jaccard similarity is defined as \[ d = \frac{|W \cap V|}{|W \cup V|} \] The distance is usually meaningful when applied to categorical data.
 The following Julia code shows the Jaccard similarity for the first and the third rows in arr_cat.